Iraq: Risk Assessment

 - International financial support (IMF and bilateral loans)

-- Undiversified economy and high dependence on oil and gas sector
+- Undiversified economy; highly dependent on the oil sector

-- Severe tensions between the Shiite majority holding power and the rest of the population
+- Severe tensions between the ruling Shia majority and the rest of the country

-- Tensions with autonomous Kurdistan and major contributor to the oil and gas sector
+- Tensions with autonomous Kurdistan, which is a major contributor to the oil sector

 - Cost of reconstruction and assistance to victims following armed conflict

 - Small GDP share of non-oil and gas private sector

 - Weak and limited banking sector